 Pandit Partha Chatterjee

-Partha Chatterjee’s fascination for Raga Music started when he was in high school.
+Pandit Partha Chatterjee’s fascination for Raga Music started when he was in high school.
 This led him to start learning vocal music from his mother Smt Rama Chatterjee, a regular artiste on All India Radio and Doordarshan.
 His father the Late Sri Prabir Kumar Chatterjee, an amateur sitar player, gave him his initial lessons in sitar and subsequently took him to the sitar maestro the Late Pandit Nikhil Banerjee, who accepted his young student only after some days of tests and trials.

-Meanwhile Partha had gone ahead in his career as a concert artiste and a teacher, engaged in promoting the cause of Indian Raga Music all over the world.
+Meanwhile, he had gone ahead in his career as a concert artiste and a teacher, engaged in promoting the cause of Indian Raga Music all over the world.
 He performed in Radio, Television and in many of the music festivals in India, South Asia, Europe and the United States, including the Festival of India held in Basel, Switzerland in 1987.

 He has worked with the Indian Council For Cultural Relations, Government of India and has played a key role in projecting the image of Indian Music.
-He has also taught for many years under the auspices of the Saraswati Project, Germany and as a visiting faculty at the Ali Akbar College of Music, U.S.A, giving innumerable lectures and demonstrations at universities, museums and centers for study of Asian art and culture.
+He has also taught for many years under the auspices of the Saraswati Project, Germany and as a visiting faculty at the Ali Akbar College of Music, U.S.A, giving innumerable lectures and demonstrations at universities, museums and centers for the study of Asian art and culture.